sajilotaxi-source/Sajilo-Taxi/public/icons/README.md

+# PWA Icons

+This directory must contain the icon files required for the Progressive Web App (PWA) to install correctly on mobile devices.

-Please place the following icon files in this directory:
+Please add the following PNG files here:

-- icon-72x72.png
-- icon-96x96.png
-- icon-128x128.png
-- icon-144x144.png
-- icon-152x152.png
-- icon-192x192.png
+- `icon-144x144.png`
-- icon-384x384.png
+- `icon-192x192.png`
-- icon-512x512.png
+- `icon-512x512.png`

-These are required by the `manifest.json` file for the PWA to function correctly.
+These specific sizes are referenced in the `manifest.json` and are critical for the "Add to Home Screen" functionality.
+You can add the other sizes listed in the manifest for better compatibility across all devices.